fiosman/meFilez/README.md

 File storage service with CRUD functionality.

-Development by Fares Osman and Jeannie Wang.
+Development by Fares Osman and Jeannie Wang utilizing an agile workflow.
 I wanted to play around with MERN stack technology and found this application to be a suitable learning experience.
 This project is not meant to clone any applications and is primiarly for educational purposes to demonstrated knowledge in the MERN stack technology.

 ## Live Link